 4) Writing the theory

 The process about should sound fairly common to a qualitative iterative approach, with each stage building on the last.
 But an important part of the process is that word, constant.
 We often talk about qualitative coding being a cyclical, iterative process.
-It's rare that you can just read through and code the data once, and get to the end.
+It's rare that you can just read through and code the data once.
 Approaches like Grounded Theory and Thematic Analysis suggest phases that build on each other (open, then axial coding for example), and when applying constant comparison, it's important that comparison is a constant and frequently applied part of the process, not just a phase to be done at the end.

 It's tempting to limit comparison to natural 'break points' in the analysis, like at the end of coding a source, or a group of interviews, but really the comparison needs to be an integrated part of the process.
 Every few sentences there might be a statement that is challenging to the emerging theory or definition of a code, and that should invite a process of reflection and comparison with other parts of the data.